 Courtesy: NHTSA, Wikipedia, https://en.wikipedia.org/wiki/United_States_military_casualties_of_war

-This scholarship seeks to reward a few deserving youth for his or her commitment to the spirit of volunteerism.
+Many drivers are not aware of these startling and very scary facts, especially newer drivers.
+The essay contest “In The Driver’s Seat” seeks to have applicants highlight the importance of being a safe and educated driver.
+This scholarship seeks to reward six students for his or her submission dealing with the importance of being a safe and educated driver.
 The application is handled in essay format.
-To apply, submit an essay of less than 500 words in Microsoft Word format addressing the following questions:
+To apply, submit an essay of no less than 750 words in Microsoft Word format addressing the following questions:

 This is an annual scholarship program.

 Apply for the 2023 Drivers Ed Online Contest Round 1